marxin/texi2rst-generated/sphinx/gccint/guidelines-for-diagnostics.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: guidelines for diagnostics, diagnostics, guidelines for

 .. _guidelines-for-diagnostics:

-.. index:: guidelines for diagnostics

-.. index:: diagnostics, guidelines for

 Guidelines for Diagnostics
 **************************